— Minahil Asim

 Working Papers

-“Teacher Expectations and Student Outcomes” (with Ronak Jain (Harvard University) and Vatsal Khandelwal (Oxford University))
+“Great Expectations: Experimental Evidence from Schools in Pakistan” (with Ronak Jain (Harvard University) and Vatsal Khandelwal (Oxford University))

 “Local Governance of Schools – a Double-edged Sword?
 Evidence from Pakistan”